-There is relatively limited knowledge about the potential impacts of seismic energy on marine fish and invertebrates that are marine mammal prey.
-Available data suggest that there may be physical impacts on eggs and on larval, juvenile, and adult stages of fish at very close ranges (within meters) to a seismic energy source.
+There is a relative lack of knowledge about the potential impacts of seismic energy on marine fish and invertebrates.
+Available data suggest that there may be physical impacts on eggs and on larval, juvenile, and adult stages of fish at very close range (within meters) to seismic energy source.
 Considering typical source levels associated with seismic arrays, close proximity to the source would result in exposure to very high energy levels.
-Although eggs and larval stages are not able to escape such exposures, juvenile and adult fish most likely would avoid them.
+Where eggs and larval stages are not able to escape such Start Printed Page 45016exposures, juvenile and adult fish most likely would avoid them.
 In the cases of eggs and larvae, it is likely that the numbers adversely affected by such exposure would be very small in relation to natural mortality.
 Studies on fish confined in cages that were exposed under intense sound for extended period showed physical or physiological impacts (Scholik and Yan, 2001; 2002; McCauley et al., 2003; Smith et al., 2004).
 While limited data on seismic surveys regarding physiological effects on fish indicate that impacts are short-term and are most apparent after exposure at very close range (McCauley et al., 2000a; 2000b; Dalen et al., 1996), other studies have demonstrated that seismic guns had little effect on the day-to-day behavior of marine fish and invertebrates (Knudsen et al., 1992; Wardle et al., 2001).
-It is more likely that fish will swim away upon hearing the approaching seismic impulses (Engås et al., 1996).
+It is more likely that fish will swim away upon hearing the approaching seismic impulses (Engas et al., 1996).
 Based on the foregoing, NMFS finds preliminarily that the proposed seismic surveys would not cause any permanent impact on the physical habitats and marine mammal prey species in the proposed project area.

 Number of Marine Mammals Expected to Be Taken

-NMFS estimates that approximately 11 beluga whales and 3 harbor porpoises could be taken by behavioral harassment by the proposed UOCC seismic surveys, and approximately 26 whales and 6 porpoises by the proposed MOC seismic surveys.
-Thus a total of 37 Cook Inlet beluga whales out of a population of 302 whales could be harassed incidentally by the two proposed seismic operations from September to November, 2007, if no mitigation and monitoring measures are implemented.
-This represents 12.1 percent of the population.
+NMFS estimates that approximately 37 Cook Inlet beluga whales out of a population of 302 whales could be harassed incidentally by the two proposed seismic operations from September to November, 2007.
+This represents 12.1 percent of Cook Inlet beluga whales that could be taken by Level B harassment if no mitigation and monitoring measures are implemented.
 This number is based on the animal density, length of track planned, and the assumption that all animals will be harassed at distances where noise at received level is at and above 160 dB re 1 microPa rms.
-Beluga whale density (0.03 whale/km2) was calculated by dividing the population (302) by 50 percent of the surface area of Cook Inlet (19,863 km2, or 7,672 mi2), assuming their distribution is limited to the upper portion of the Inlet (Hobbs et al., 2005).
-The number of beluga whales that could be taken by both proposed seismic projects is calculated by multiplying the whale density by the total length of the track lines (57 km or 35.4 mi for UOCC and 146 km or 90.7 mi for MOC) and by twice the 160 dB isopleths range (3.0 km).
-This estimate is conservative as it assumes that all animals exposed to Start Printed Page 56056seismic impulses over 160 dB re 1 microPa would be harassed and disturbed.
+Beluga whale density (0.03 whale/km2) was calculated by dividing the population (302) by 50 percent of the surface area of Cook Inlet (19,863 km2, or 7,672 mi2), assuming their distribution is only limited to the upper portion of the Inlet (Hobbs et al., 2005).
+The number of beluga whales that could be taken by both proposed seismic projects is calculated by multiplying the whale density by the total length of the track lines (57 km or 35.4 mi for UOCC and 146 km or 90.7 mi for MOC) and by twice of the 160 dB isopleths range (3.0 km).
+This estimate is conservative as it assumes that all animals exposed to seismic impulses over 160 dB re 1 microPa would be harassed and disturbed.
 As the majority of acoustic energy of low frequency airgun impulses falls outside the beluga whale's most sensitive hearing range (Richardson et al., 1995), it is most likely that only a portion of whales within the 160 dB re 1 microPa isopleth would be disturbed.
 In addition, it is also possible that many of the animals would be habituated to this level of acoustic disturbances.
-Furthermore, mitigation measures, including the ramp-up requirement during the initiation of the seismic operations (see below) should eliminate most, if not all, startle behavior from animals near the proposed project area.
+Furthermore, mitigation measures, including the ramp-up requirement during the initiation of the seismic operations (see below) could eliminate most, if not all, startling behavior from animals near the proposed project area.
 Therefore, NMFS believes that the actual number of Level B harassment takes of Cook Inlet beluga whale would be much lower than the estimated 37 whales.

 There are no similar population surveys for harbor seals, harbor porpoises, Steller sea lions, and killer whales conducted within the proposed project area.
 However, based on an abundance survey of harbor porpoises within the entire Cook Inlet (Dahlheim et al., 2000), it is estimated that the population density of harbor porpoise in the entire Inlet is 0.0072 animal per km2.
 Based on this density data, NMFS estimates that about 9 harbor porpoises out of a population of 30,506 porpoises could be harassed incidentally by the two proposed seismic operations from September to November, 2007.
 This number of take represents less than 0.03 percent of harbor porpoises that could be taken by Level B harassment.

-Average counts were used to estimate take instead of density for harbor seals, since count data were available (Boveng et al., 2005a; 2005b) but density data were not.
+Average counts were used to estimate take instead of density for harbor seals, since count data were available (Boveng et al., 2005a; 2005b) but not density data.
 Although no seals were counted in the vicinity of the proposed project areas, it is likely a small number of seals transit through the project areas in the fall.
 In order to account for seal occurrence in the proposed project areas, the count (1 - 10) at the location (Anchor Point) nearest to the MOC project area was used as the basis for calculating take.
-This count was quadrupled to account for seals in the water for both proposed project areas, since it is the conservative estimate of take, it is more likely to be high than low.
+This count was quadrupled to account for seals in the water for both proposed project areas, since the conservative estimate of take, which is more likely high than low.
 Therefore, the estimated take of the Gulf of Alaska stock of harbor seals is 40 seals, which represent approximately 0.14 percent of the total population (29,175, Angliss and Outlaw, 2007).

-There are no density estimates available for Steller sea lions, harbor porpoises, and killer whales with in Cook Inlet.
+There are no density estimates available for Steller sea lions and killer whales with in Cook Inlet.
 However, their appearance in Upper Cook Inlet is rare and none of these species were sighted in the upper Inlet during the 2004 survey (Rugh et al., 2005).
-Therefore, NMFS concludes that the estimated takes of harbor seals and killer whales within the proposed project areas are significantly lower than those of beluga whales and harbor seals, and that it is unlikely there will be any incidental take of Steller sea lions as a result of the proposed seismic projects.
+Therefore, NMFS concludes that the harassment, if at all, of these species is reasonably believed to be much lower than those of beluga whales and harbor seals.

 Effects on Subsistence Needs

-In addition, the project areas are not important subsistence areas for other subsistence species of marine mammals (harbor seals).
-Tyonek native subsistence activities have become focused closer to the village as more non-natives utilize and occupy traditional subsistence areas, combined with harvest regulation restrictions of beluga whales, changes in the abundance and distribution of subsistence resources, and other factors.
+In addition, these areas are not important subsistence areas for subsistence species of marine mammals (harbor seals).
+Tyonek native subsistence activities have become focused closer to the village as more non-natives utilize and occupied traditional subsistence areas combined with harvest regulation restrictions, changes in the abundance and distribution of subsistence resources, and other factors.

-The following mitigation measures are required under the IHAs that were issued to UOCC and MOC for conducting seismic operations in Cook Inlet.
-NMFS believes that the implementation of these mitigation measures will: (1) result in the least practicable impact on marine mammal species or stocks and their habitat; and (2) ensure that no unmitigable adverse impacts on the availability of marine mammals species or stocks for subsistence harvest would result.
+The following mitigation measures are proposed under the proposed IHAs that would be issued to UOCC and MOC for conducting seismic operations in Cook Inlet.
+NMFS believes that the implementation of these mitigation measures would: (1) result in the least practicable impact on marine mammal species or stocks and their habitat; and (2) ensure that no unmitigable adverse impacts on the availability of marine mammals species or stocks for subsistence harvest would result.

 Time and Frequency

-Seismic operations will be limited from September to late November in small portions of Cook Inlet.
-During the seismic operations, airguns would only be active for 1 - 2 hours during each of the 3 - 4 slack tide periods, with the vessel moving at a speed of 4 - 5 knots (4.6 - 5.8 mph).
+Seismic operations would be limited from early September to late November in small portions of Cook Inlet.
+During Start Printed Page 45017the seismic operations, airguns would only be active for 1 - 2 hours during each of the 3 - 4 slack tide periods, with the vessel moving at a speed of 4 - 5 knots (4.6 - 5.8 mph).

 Establishment of Safety Zones

-The IHA holders will establish a 454-m (1,490-ft) radius safety zone for cetaceans and a 140-m (459-ft) radius safety zone for pinnipeds for the seismic operations.
+The applicants would establish a 454-m (1,490-ft) radius safety zone for cetaceans and a 140-m (459-ft) radius safety zone for pinnipeds for the seismic operations.
 These safety zone radii are based on empirical measurements conducted by JASCO on the same airgun array operated in Cook Inlet, where the received sound pressure levels (SPL) attenuated to 180 dB and 190 dB re 1 microPa rms, respectively.

-Safety zones will be surveyed and monitored prior to, during, and after the airgun seismic operations.
+Safety zones would be surveyed and monitored prior to, during, and after the airgun seismic operations.
 A detailed description of marine mammal monitoring is described in the Monitoring and Reporting section below.